ima-nyush/Critical-Data-Visualization-F19/README.md

   - Graphical Excellence
   - Graphical Integrity
   - Sources of Graphical Integrity and Sophistication
+  - I highly recommend getting a physical copy from the library.
+A [digital version](https://drive.google.com/file/d/1Hz0ZRcJYTy-WkZQq3_DYJ9MLq5eF3k5C/view?usp=sharing) is also available on request.
 - Paper prototype for your Data Zine Project:
   - Print out [this template](other/material/datazine-paperprototype.pdf) on **A3-sized paper**.
   - Sketch out where you are planning to put which information (graphic and descriptive text).
-Remember you can create more than one visualization that illustrate different aspects of your data set.
+Remember you can create more than one visualization to illustrate different aspects of your data set.
+  - Scan your prototype, push it to your repository and add a link to the [class wiki](https://github.com/leoneckert/cdv-fall19/wiki).

+Due Monday (2019/10/07):
+- Enjoy this over the fall break.
+- Read the chapter "Data Visualization" from *Technologies of Vision : The War Between Data And Images* by Steve F. Anderson.
+  - There is a copy in our libray.
+  - A [digital version](https://ieeexplore-ieee-org.proxy.library.nyu.edu/servlet/opac?bknumber=8169744) is also accessible to NYU students.
+Please contact me if you run into difficulties.

 ## WEEK 5
 ## WEEK 6